Form a Limited Liability Company in Alabama

 We've helped thousands of new businesses get off the ground.

 Our staff offers valuable expertise on forming or registering a company.

 We want all customers to be 100% satisfied.

 How to Form a Alabama LLC in 10 Steps

 An LLC or Limited Liability Company is a typical type of business structure in the United States.
 With an LLC, one or more people can own a part of the company.
 Each member receives their own profits earned by the LLC, and each owner(s)’ exposure to liability is limited based on the company’s activities.
 It's also important to note that separate tax returns do not have to be filed by LLCs (as they do by corporations).

 When forming a limited liability company, these are the steps you will need to follow:

 1. Choose Your Company Name.

 Make sure your company has a name that no other company has.
-“Is My Business Name Available?” is an article by SunDoc that can help you conduct your own name search.
-At SunDoc, we can also run your name search on your behalf for a nominal fee.
+At SunDoc, we can also run your name search or reserve your LLC name on your behalf for a nominal fee.
 It is essential that the name you choose is available with the State of Alabama.